Zhan Li (李瞻)

 Director’s Reputation Incentive, Corporate Governance and CEO Labor Market , Working Paper, 2012.
 Accepted at 2013 Middle West Finance Association Annual Meeting.

 Abstract: This paper examines how board’s reputation incentive and corporate governance affect managerial compensation and firm profit in a two-sided matching market.
 We find that the allocation is distorted from positive assortative matching.
 In equilibrium, a firm earns lower profit, matches with a more talented manager if the the director is more concerned with her reputation, firm has weaker governance, the director’s ability is less known or the product market is more volatile.
 When compared with positive assortative matching, each manager is overpaid and each firm earns less profit even there is only one weakly governed firm.
-This is caused by the externality of weak corporate gov- ernance which induces every firm to overpay their managers when competing for scare managerial talent.
+This is caused by the externality of weak corporate gov- ernance which induces every firm to overpay their managers when competing for scarce managerial talent.

 For self-use purpose